Virginia vs. Georgia Tech NCAA Football Odds, Plays and Insights | October 23, 2021

 Georgia Tech Stats and Trends

+- In Georgia Tech's six games this year, it has three wins against the spread.

-- The Yellow Jackets have always covered the spread this year when underdogs by 7 points or more.
+- The Yellow Jackets have been underdogs by 7 points or more two times this season and have covered the spread every time.

-- Georgia Tech's games this year have hit the over on three of six set point totals (50%).
+- Georgia Tech's games this year have gone over the point total in 50% of its opportunities (three times in six games with a set point total).

-- When Georgia Tech scores more than 24.4 points, it is 2-1 against the spread and 3-0 overall.
+- Georgia Tech is 2-1 against the spread and 3-0 overall in games when it scores more than 24.4 points.

-- When Georgia Tech piles up over 413.1 yards, the team is 0-3 against the spread and 1-2 overall.
+- When Georgia Tech churns out over 413.1 yards, the team is 0-3 against the spread and 1-2 overall.

-- The Yellow Jackets have six giveaways this season, while the Cavaliers have eight takeaways .
+- The Yellow Jackets have turned the ball over six times, two fewer times than the Cavaliers have forced turnovers (8).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.